DataDog/dd-py-tracing-workshop/README.md

 ddpytracingworkshop_cafe_1      python cafe.py                   Up      0.0.0.0:5000->5000/tcp
 ```

-## Step 0

-Let's poke through the app and see how it works.
+Now, let's poke through the app and see how it works.

 ### Architecture